Blockade of Nagorno-Karabakh: 2023 events

-On 8 February, the Russian Foreign Ministry rejected suggestions that EU or UN peacekeepers could be brought in.
+8 February — the Russian Foreign Ministry rejected suggestions that EU or UN peacekeepers could be brought in.

-On 18 February, a panel discussion was held on the sidelines of the 2023 Munich Security Conference.
+18 February — a panel discussion was held on the sidelines of the 2023 Munich Security Conference.
 The Prime Minister of Armenia Pashinyan discussed the humanitarian consequences of Azerbaijan's blockade.
 The live streaming broadcast was interrupted on various official Azeri state media channels right after Pashinyan talked about how the elections in Armenia after the second Nagorno-Karabakh War were held in a democratic and free competitive environment.

-On 22 February, the International Court of Justice applied an interim measure requiring Azerbaijan to take all measures at its disposal to ensure unimpeded movement of persons, vehicles and cargo along the Lachin Corridor in both directions.
+22 February — the International Court of Justice ordered that Azerbaijan take all measures at its disposal to ensure unimpeded movement of persons, vehicles and cargo along the Lachin Corridor in both directions.

+13 March — the former Prime Minister of Denmark and NATO Secretary General, Anders Fogh Rasmussen, visited the Lachin corridor stated that the Azerbaijani government is backing the blockade while using the pretext of an environmental protest.
+He proposed European and American military support to Armenia as an emerging democracy "to prevent another significant conflict or even ethnic cleansing in the our [the West's] backyard."

+25 March — in violation of the ceasefire agreement, Azerbaijani forces occupied new positions in Nagorno-Karabakh and closed an alternative dirt road that certain Armenians were using to bypass the blockade at the Lachin corridor.
+Azerbaijan ignored calls from the Russian peacekeepers for Azeri forces to return to their original positions.

+29 March — Laurent Wauquiez, the president of the Auvergne-Rhône-Alpes Regional Council of France, visited the Lachin corridor as part of a French delegation to Armenia.
+He said the blockade marks the return of pan-Turkism to the 21st century.
+Wauquiez said he intends to send a blockade-busting humanitarian convoy to Nagorno-Karabakh, as a joint initiative by his region of Auvergne-Rhone-Alpes and the Armenian community of France.